Schools for Salone Programs

 The compassion for Sierra Leone and indefatigable networking skills of our Executive Director/Founder, Cindy Nofziger, who is a 2012 Washington State Jefferson Award winner, is Schools for Salone’s strongest asset.

-The key to Schools for Salone’s success is our long-standing partnership with Masanga Children’s Fund, a trustworthy local non-profit organization on the ground in Sierra Leone who is expert in working with local communities, in constructing schools and in managing the logistics of getting things done in this small developing country.
+The key to Schools for Salone’s success is our long-standing partnership with Masanga Children’s Fund, which has grown into a new and better organization called Programme for Children, a trustworthy locally run non-profit organization on the ground in Sierra Leone which is expert in working with local communities, in constructing schools and in managing the logistics of getting things done in this small developing country.

-Schools for Salone’s biggest challenge is to transform from a nearly all-volunteer organization to a more enduring and self-sustainable operating model with sufficient paid staff to manage the growing interest in and demands for our work.
+Schools for Salone’s biggest challenge is making good progress in its transformation from a nearly all-volunteer organization to a more enduring and self-sustainable operating model with sufficient paid staff to manage the growing interest in and demands for our work.

 “Salone” is the indigenous Krio language name for Sierra Leone.